The pen and the scalpel: studying medicine in Montpellier during the Middle Ages and the Renaissance

 Catalog

-What did it mean to study medicine in the Middle Ages?
-How did the Montpellier School of Medicine develop and acquire its reputation?
-What was daily life like for medical students?
-Why were anatomy and botany so important in Montpellier?
+What did studying medicine mean in the Middle Ages?
+How did the Montpellier School of Medicine develop and gain its reputation?
+What was everyday life like for medical students?
+Why are anatomy and botany so important in Montpellier?

-These are just some of the questions that the exhibition "La Plume et le Bistouri" ("The Pen and the Scalpel") sets out to answer, as it takes visitors on a journey through the rich ancient collections of the University Library of Medicine.
-From the founding of the School of Medicine in the early 13thcentury to the first French plant garden in the late 16thcentury, illuminated manuscripts depicting dissections, surgical instruments and operations are on display; texts by ancient, Arab and Montpellier physicians, which formed the basis of teaching; works dating from the beginnings of printing and the 16thcentury, richly illustrated with anatomical and botanical plates; registers and archives evoking student life, objects and engravings.
+These and many other questions were addressed by the exhibition "La Plume et le Bistouri" (The Pen and the Scalpel), which took visitors on a journey through the rich historical collections of the university medical library.
+From the founding of the School in the early13th centuryto the creation of the first French botanical garden at the end ofthe 16th century, the exhibition featured illuminated manuscripts depicting dissections, instruments, and surgical operations; texts by ancient, Arab, and Montpellier physicians that formed the basis of teaching; works dating from the early days of printing and the16th century, richly illustrated with anatomical and botanical plates; registers and archival documents evoking student life, objects, and engravings.

-The documents presented were also an opportunity to learn more about the famous doctors and surgeons who left their mark on today's town: Arnaud de Villeneuve, Bernard de Gordon, Gui de Chauliac, Guillaume Rondelet... not forgetting one of the faculty's most illustrious students, François Rabelais.
+The documents presented also provided an opportunity to learn more about the famous doctors and surgeons who left their mark on the city as we know it today: Arnaud de Villeneuve, Bernard de Gordon, Gui de Chauliac, Guillaume Rondelet... not to mention one of the faculty's most illustrious students, François Rabelais.

-Designed for a wide audience, this exceptional exhibition of rarely-seen documents highlighted the rich medical heritage of the University and city of Montpellier.
+Designed for a wide audience, this exceptional exhibition of rarely seen documents highlighted the rich medical heritage of the University and the city of Montpellier.

-Photo banner for the exhibition La plume et le bistouri
+Photographic banner for the exhibition La plume et le bistouri (The Pen and the Scalpel)